woofer-org/libwoofer/doc/Getting-Started.md

 script called `envsetup.sh` is written that automatically sets the compiler flags to the right values so it is easier to compile and link the binaries.
-All you need to do is source the script in your current shell session with `source ./envsetup.sh`, go the repository of the front-end and execute the documented commands to compile and link.
+All you need to do is source the script in your current shell session with `. ./envsetup.sh`, go the repository of the front-end and execute the documented commands to compile and link.

 ## Using